Visual snow syndrome: Treatments

 It is difficult to resolve visual snow with treatment, but it is possible to reduce symptoms and improve quality of life through treatment, both of the syndrome and its comorbidities.
-Medications that may be used include lamotrigine, acetazolamide, or verapamil, but these do not always result in benefits.
-As of 2021, there were two ongoing clinical trials using transcranial magnetic stimulation and neurofeedback for visual snow.
+In some studies, lamotrigine as a treatment for visual snow syndrome only showed efficacy in 20% of patients, and in one study, patients using lamotrigine even reported worsening symptoms.
+Medications that may be used include lamotrigine, acetazolamide, verapamil, clonazepam, propranolol, and sertraline but these do not always result in positive effects.
+As of 2021, two ongoing clinical trials were using transcranial magnetic stimulation and neurofeedback for visual snow.

 A recent study in the British Journal of Ophthalmology has confirmed that common drug treatments are generally ineffective in visual snow syndrome (VSS).
 Vitamins and benzodiazepines, however, were shown to be beneficial in some patients and can be considered safe for this condition.

-Victoria Pelak, a Professor of Neurology and Ophthalmology in the Department of Neurology at the University of Colorado Anschutz Medical Campus has recently directed, published, and completed enrollment for a TMS study protocol.
-The study protocol aims to investigate the use of rTMS intervention to improve symptoms and visual dysfunction associated with visual snow (VS); the study protocol also describes the challenges during the COVID-19 pandemic.

-In addition, Pelak described during her practice that she lets patients know that current treatment options are only limited to alleviating symptoms.
-She recommends that her patients focus on pharmaceutical and non-pharmaceutical treatments to control migraine, headaches, anxiety, and depression.
-As for light sensitivity complications, Pelak advises patients to use FL-41 tinted lenses indoors.
-She also recommends visual occupational therapists who assist patients with color-tinted lenses to alleviate VSS symptoms.
-Furthermore, Pelak states that exercising, meditation, and a healthy balanced diet can improve overall daily functioning.